robertwenink/xyz/content/posts/kriging/index.md

 ## Hyperparameter tuning
 To obtain a correctly functioning and optimal Kriging correlation function and response surface, it is essential to well-tune the involved hyperparameters using (some form of) the concentrated log-likelihood function Eq.
 (7).
 If we are [regressing noise](#including-and-handling-noise), we need to simultaneously tune a parameter $\lambda$, where $\lambda$ is a function of $\sigma$.
 If additionally Universal Kriging is used, the results of the Generalised Least Squares solution are to be included in the Kriging mean and correlation function, as {{< cite "Korondi2021-" >}} clearly describes.

 The matrix inversion involved with solving the log-likelihood function many times during the hyperparameter optimisation process makes this process the main performance bottleneck for Kriging in either high dimensional input or large sample sizes.
 As a result, much research can be found on improving upon this aspect of Kriging.
 In our own implementation of Ordinary Kriging, a multi-start hill-climbing procedure had been used in combination with a genetic algorithm.
 However, since switching to the Universal Kriging solution of {{< cite "SMT2019" >}}, their much more refined routines are used.
-Since the hyperparameter tuning process is not the main subject of this thesis, I refer to {{< cite "SMT2019-" >}} for further reading.

-Lastly, {{< cite "Toal2008-" >}} states that the hyperparameters should be re-tuned each or at least every other model update.
+Lastly, in [dynamic sampling optimisation](/posts/mfEGO/) routines {{< cite "Toal2008-" >}} states that the hyperparameters should be re-tuned each or at least every other model update.
 Failing to do so could drastically deteriorate the performance of the model.
 Therefore, in this thesis, we re-tune the hyperparameters during each model update.

 # Bibliography
 {{< bibliography cited >}}